discretize/discretize-guides/builds/revenant/condi-alac-renegade/index.md

 * <Skill id="42949"/> : excellent damage source, applies a lot of <Condition name="Bleeding"/>
 * <Skill id="40485"/> : suboptimal on Condi <Specialization name="Renegade"/>, still a good <Condition name="Vulnerability"/> source
 * <Skill id="41220"/> : very good cc skill, does in total 600 breakbar damage
-* <Skill id="45773"/> : situational skill that helps your party surviving to some mechanics. does additional damage on hit
+* <Skill id="45773"/> : situational skill that allows your party to quickly resplenish its health at the cost of significant damage in Kalla

 <Skill id="28494"/> skills :
-* <Skill id="27505"/> : not extremely useful on [Sunqua Peak CM](/fractals/sunqua-peak) as most of groups run condi builds (which are not affected by <Boon name="Protection"/>), still a good skill to boonstrip quickly
+* <Skill id="27505"/> : not extremely useful on [Sunqua Peak CM](/fractals/sunqua-peak) as most of groups run condi builds (which are less  affected by <Boon name="Protection"/> than power builds), still a good skill to boonstrip quickly
 * <Skill id="27917"/> : pretty good mobility skill, does 150 breakbar damage
 * <Skill id="28287"/> : one of your most important damage skill, applies a lot of <Condition name="Torment"/>